openedx/edx-documentation/en_us/install_operations/source/installation/devstack/install_devstack.rst

 torrent the box file.
 However, this step is optional.

-.. _Torrent the box file:
+.. _Torrent the Box File:

 ===============================
 Torrent the Box File (Optional)